How to optimize test cases for Continuous Integration

 - Create smaller tests

 Smaller test suites run faster.
 Reorganize all necessary tests into smaller suites.
-This is especially necessary for tests that qualify the code for further testing.
-In other words, if these tests are not positive, then the system should not progress to further testing.
+This is especially necessary for tests that approve the code for further testing.
+In other words, if these tests are not positive, then the code should not be tested further.

-A good way to design these tests is: perform the most important operation first.
-For example, if a notepad-style app is being tested, then the first test should be automating the following functions:
+A good way to design these tests is: perform the most important function first.
+For example, if a writing app is being tested, then the first test should be automating the following functions:

-– Create notes, add text, save, close app, reopen and verify that the right text has been saved.
+– Open the app, add text, save, close app, reopen, and check that the right text has been saved.

 This works for a while, but if these statements are left in, they will cause unnecessary delays.
 Try replacing them with wait statements that complete when a predetermined event occurs, instead of ending after a fixed period of time.